mparker2/mparker_phd_thesis/chapter_5/text.md

 ### Microarray Analysis

-NMM Microarray analysis was conducted in R version 3.3.2 using the packages `oligo` version 1.36.1 and `puma` version 3.14.0 [@Carvalho2010; @Pearson2009; @Liu2013]. `oligo/puma` was chosen over `oligo/limma` [@Ritchie2015] for this analysis as NMM treatment appeared to cause large consistent changes in gene expression which violated the assumptions used in Robust Multi-chip Averaging (RMA), namely that most genes do not change there expression and that there is no correlation between average expression and log fold change.
+NMM Microarray analysis was conducted in R version 3.3.2 using the packages `oligo` version 1.36.1 and `puma` version 3.14.0 [@Carvalho2010; @Pearson2009; @Liu2013]. `oligo/puma` was chosen over `oligo/limma` [@Ritchie2015] for this analysis as NMM treatment appeared to cause large consistent changes in gene expression which violated the assumptions used in Robust Multi-chip Averaging (RMA), namely that most genes do not change their expression and that there is no correlation between average expression and log fold change.
 CEL files were read into R using `oligo` but were not normalised using RMA.
 The `puma` Bayesian probabilistic method was used to normalise data and conduct differential expression analysis. `puma` Probability of Positive Log Ratio (PPLR) values were calculated for each contrast.
 Strongly differentially expressed genes were produced using an absolute log2 fold change threshold of 1 and a PPLR of 0.05 (or 0.95 for positively differentially expressed genes), and moderately differentially expressed genes were produced using an absolute log2 fold change threshold of 0.5 and a PPLR of 0.05.
 Annotation of microarray data was conducted using the `oligo getNetAffx` function and TAIR10 AGI ids were extracted.
 Code used for normalisation and differential expression analysis is available in Appendix \ref{nmm_v_dmso_microarray_analysis}.

 ### Analysis of previously published microarray data